The addition of a Grand Prix in Miami is seen by fans and drivers as the right step for Formula 1. There is a large...

 Drop to fifth on T7, stay on it for another long corner in turn 8, and shift down for the deceiving turn 9, a tight left-hander.
 A kink to the left and floor it, and slow right back down for another hairpin at turn 11.

-DRS will see you reach speeds well North of 200 mp/h, until you reach the next hairpin.
+DRS will see you reach speeds well North of 200 mph until you reach the next hairpin.
 The run-up to T13 ends sector two and is the start of the second bendy part of COTA.

 T13-14 is a double right-hander followed by a triple left-hander that slows down as it progresses.
 Turn 16, 17 and 18 are basically one really long oval-shaped left, before getting to the final two corners.
 Drop to fifth and chuck the car towards the apex for turn 19, and try to get as much exit speed as you can for the slow T20.
 Activate DRS and you pass start/finish.

 After one year at Riverside in California, the United States Grand Prix found its home at Watkins Glen, where it would stay for exactly 20 GP’s.
-Many greats like Stirling Moss, Jim Clark, Graham Hill, Jackie Stewart, Emerson Fittipaldi, Niki Lauda and James Hunt have won at the famous track, with American Mario Andretti once putting his car on pole position once but retiring during the race.
+Many greats like Stirling Moss, Jim Clark, Graham Hill, Jackie Stewart, Emerson Fittipaldi, Niki Lauda and James Hunt have won at the famous track, with American Mario Andretti once putting his car on pole position but retiring during the race.

-After 1980, debts could not be paid and the event had to be scrapped, until it came back in 1989 for three years in Phoenix.
+After 1980, debts could not be paid and the event had to be scrapped until it came back in 1989 for three years in Phoenix.
 All three races there were won by McLaren, with Alain Prost winning one and Ayrton Senna winning two.
 After 1991, though, the event would disappear from the F1 world championship for another nine years.

 Indianapolis became the host in 2000 and would host a total of eight times.
 Michael Schumacher won five of the eight races for Ferrari, with the 2005 race standing out in particular.
 Seven teams withdrew from the race as they were running Michelin tyres that had safety issues, leaving only six cars to compete.

 After disappearing in 2008 again, a new circuit was built to accommodate the United States GP from 2012 onwards; the Circuit of the Americas.
-Lewis Hamilton, who is the only driver to win the United States Grand Prix at different tracks, won five out of the seven races at COTA since the F1 has moved there.
+Lewis Hamilton, who is the only driver to win the United States Grand Prix at different tracks, won five out of the eight races at COTA since the F1 has moved there.
 His total of six wins is more than any other driver - Michael Schumacher comes second with five.

-|Practice 1||1 November 2019||12:00 - 13:30|
+|Practice 1||22 October 2021||12:30 - 13:30|

-|Practice 3||2 November 2019||14:00 - 15:00|
+|Practice 3||23 October 2021||14:00 - 15:00|

 |Times are in America/New_York Timezone|